8 Tips for Local Government Community Emergency Preparedness

 Your community is where thousands—maybe even millions—of people call home, and it’s your job to help residents protect their homes.

 Mothers, fathers, business owners, and even children will look to the leaders of their community for peace of mind and reassurance that everything that can be done to protect them from an unexpected disaster, has been done.
 To help you protect your residents and give them the peace of mind you all want and need, we’ve compiled 8 tips for local government community emergency preparedness.
 Stay one step ahead of a possible disaster with these planning tips.

 Community preparedness refers to community-wide efforts to give citizens the training, education, and resources they need to prepare in advance against the threat of a possible local disaster at an individual and collective level.
 According to Ready.gov, studies on personal preparedness have shown that individuals who believe they are prepared for disasters often are not as prepared as they think, while others admit they have not developed any type of personal preparedness plan.

 The Challenge for Local Government

-Despite the frequency of stories seen on the news that prove the devastation of unexpected natural disasters or local violence, local governments struggle to impart on citizens the importance of preparedness.
+Despite the frequency of stories seen on the news that prove the devastation of unexpected natural disasters or local violence, local governments struggle to impart to residents the importance of preparedness.
 The optimistic hope that an unexpected disaster could never destroy one’s home or hurt one’s family, is a difficult misperception to overcome.
-The goal of community preparedness is to maximize citizens’ awareness of the importance of proactive planning, and encourage participation in disaster preparedness activities.
+The goal of community preparedness is to maximize residents’ awareness of the importance of proactive planning and encourage participation in disaster preparedness activities.

-Civic Tip: Click here to learn how to establish an effective community emergency response team (CERT) in your municipality.
+Civic Tip: Click herefor how-to-set-up-a-community-emergency-response-team to learn how to establish an effective community emergency response team (CERT) in your municipality.